 Fortunately, you can improve your speed and endurance by doing cardio exercises for at least 30 minutes a day.
 As mentioned above, cardio workouts help improve your respiratory and cardiovascular system, which means that your muscles get oxygen and nutrients in a faster and more efficient way.
 These, in turn, help your body endure the challenges that it has to go through while you play your sport.

 Doing cardio exercises on a regular basis also helps you develop your feet and leg muscles, making them stronger.
 With your improved muscles, you’ll find it easier to run at faster speeds and carry your body weight with ease.
+To boost these results, simply add hills or inclines into your running or walking routine.

 5. Improve your sleeping pattern